 - Hendrickson's presentation at the Desert Fishes Council meeting in November provided an update on what is known of these fishes and their conservation status, and has nice illustrations of some of them.

-In December our formal conservation assessments for each of the species that we are working to describe were published in the IUCN Red List:
+In December our formal conservation assessments for each of the species that the Truchas Mexicanas team is working to describe were published by the International Union for the Conservation of Nature in its IUCN Red List:

 - Three species were determined to be Critically Endangered, 5 Endangered, 3 Near Threatened, and 1 Data Deficient.

-- This link will retrieve the assessments for all 11 new Mexican trout species yet to be described.
-The one for the only previously formally described species - the Mexican Golden Trout, is available here.
-The same documents are also available from our project's publication list (see the Hendrickson & Tomelleri 2019 ones and click on dois in the Info tab).
+- This link (when further filtered on "Land Areas" and "Mesoamerica") will retrieve the assessments for all 12 Mexican species (11 yet to be described, as well as the formally described Mexican Golden Trout).
+The same documents are also individually available in our project's publication list (see the Hendrickson & Tomelleri 2019 ones and click on their dois in the Info tab).